kingluko/udacityartmaker/README.md

 # ReadMe.md
-A project that allows the user to create a table dynamically and use different colors to create art by using the table cells as pixels
+A project that allows the user to create a table dynamically and use different colors to create art by using the table cells as pixels.
 Follow this <a href= "https://kingluko.github.io/udacityartmaker/">Link</a>